 You shouldn’t have a hard time exchanging currency once you get there, but just to be safe, you might want to change some ahead of time so that you’re prepared as soon as you land.

-A: Yes—in the cities it’s perfectly normal.
+A: Yes—in the cities this option is almost always available.
 If you’re traveling to rural Croatia, you might have to pay for your meals or accommodation in cash.
-We recommend always keeping a little cash on hand just in case, and checking with your hotel or B&B owner about payment before you book a room.
+Because of this, we recommend always keeping some cash on hand just in case, and checking with your hotel or B&B owner about payment before you book.

 Pro tip: Check your bank’s policies before you leave—most banks charge foreign transaction fees, so paying with cash could actually save you a little money.

-If you’re looking to avoid crowds, you might want to plan your trip for the late spring or early fall—that way, you’ll still catch the balmy weather and most of the popular bars, restaurants, and tours will still be open—but you won’t have to fight the crowds.
+If you’re looking to avoid crowds, you might want to plan a trip in late spring or early fall—that way, you’ll still catch the balmy weather and most of the best bars, restaurants, and tours will still be open—but you won’t have to fight the crowds.
 If you work with a local to plan your trip, you can avoid crowds and explore deeper at any time of year.

 A: If you’re heading to Croatia in the summer, you should be prepared for balmy, tropical temperatures and the occasional rainstorm.
 Don’t be afraid to dress casually on the coast—shorts, t-shirts, sundresses, etc. are pretty standard.
 You’ll also definitely want to pack a light jacket or two, especially if you’re traveling inland.